samfolo/autodep/README.md

   outDir: app/dist
   ```

-- `manage` - for convenience, users may create their own build rule definitions.
-By default, autodep will only create `filegroup` rules.
+- `manage` - Users are able outline their own build rule schema definitions in this section.
+By default, autodep is only aware of `filegroup` and `genrule` rules, will only create `filegroup` rules.

   - `rules` - This field is used to specify all the rules which Autodep should bother to check when walking a `BUILD` file at the relevant points in the update process.
 Only the name needs to be specified here, as the shape is initially assumed to be: